ERP5 & Price Index 6m investment strategy

 As you can see the ERP5 strategy, for all size companies, did substantially better than the Magic Formula, in fact for small companies if you would have had done nearly 200% better.

-We also tested the ERP5 strategy with a lot of other ratios and as you can see in the table below the returns of the strategy can be improved substantially.
+We also tested the ERP5 investment strategy with 13 other ratios and, as you can see in the table below, the returns of the strategy can be improved substantially.

 Source: Quantitative Value Investing in Europe: What works for achieving alpha

-In the table the returns you should look at are those in column Q1.
+Look at the returns in column Q1.
 They show the returns generated by first selecting the best ERP5 companies (most undervalued) and then sorting them by the items in the Secondary Factor column.

 Best combination +732% was Momentum